 While it may seem like scrubbing your teeth by brushing harder would remove more debris, the truth is that brushing too hard will only damage your teeth and gums through abrasion.
 Patients must understand that the goal of brushing is to mechanically remove food debris and plaque.
 Brushing alone cannot remove extrinsic and intrinsic stains.
 It is easy to think that brushing harder will produce better results.
 This is a misunderstanding.

 Many patients have a tendency to either over-brush or brush too hard.
-A soft brush will help prevent patients from abrading their teeth and gums and causing permanent damage.
+A soft toothbrush will help prevent patients from abrading their teeth and gums and causing permanent damage.

 Food and drinks tend to contain acids that leach the minerals out of your teeth.
 Brushing demineralized teeth can actually damage the enamel and wear it away.
 Allowing a 30-minute gap between eating and brushing gives your teeth an opportunity to remineralize prior to brushing.